kiranma72/abdm-docs/content/3-milestone2/link-care-context/hip-initiated-linking.md

 # HIP Initiated linking

-**Applicable when:** User has come to the hospital & abha address has been captured during registration
+**Applicable when:** User has come to the hospital & ABHA address has been captured during registration

 - When a new health record is created for the patient, it needs to be linked to the ABHA address (HIP initiated linking)